Kristina Busse

 Research

 - "Limit Play: Fan Authorship between Source Text, Intertext, and Context."
-Co-written with Louisa Stein.
+Co-written with Louisa Ellen Stein.
 Popular Communication 7.4 (2009).
 192-207.

 - "Yearning Void and Infinite Potential: Online Slash Fandom as Queer Female Space."
 Co-written with Alexis Lothian and Robin Anne Reid.
 ELN 45.2 (Fall/Winter 2007).
 103-111.